Rental Property Insurance for Landlords: Costs & Coverage 2023

 - Legal fees: Some policies come with coverage for legal fees to help you with evicting a troublesome tenant.

-This is a broad overview—what is covered depends on the policy you select and its named perils, definitions, and exclusions.
+This is a broad overview—what is covered or not depends on the policy you select and its named perils, definitions, and exclusions.
 We recommend reviewing which policy and coverages are best for your business needs with an agent or a broker.

 Tips for Purchasing Landlord Insurance